Unboxed-Software/solana-course/content/intro-to-anchor.md

 1. Write a new program that initializes a `counter` account
 2. Implement both an `increment` and `decrement` instruction
-3. Build and deploy your program like we did in the demo
+3. Build and deploy your program like we did in the lab
 4. Test your newly deployed program and use Solana Explorer to check the program logs

 As always, get creative with these challenges and take them beyond the basic instructions if you want - and have fun!